bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 1. **View** a jar name, version and size, the date of uploading.

-2. **Download** a jar file to your computer by clicking on the download icon |download-icon| in the Actions column for the JAR file you want to download.
+2. **Download** a jar file to your computer by clicking the download button |download-icon| in the Actions column for the JAR file you want to download.
 You need only to specify a folder where to store the JAR and click the "Save" button.

-3. **Delete** a jar by clicking on the corresponding icon |delete-icon| in the Actions column for the JAR file you want to delete.
+3. **Delete** a jar by clicking the corresponding button |delete-icon| in the Actions column for the JAR file you want to delete.

 The list of jars can be filtered by its name using the search tool above the list.